aws/aws-sam-cli/designs/sam_publish_app_cmd.rst

 Update the metadata of an existing application without creating new version Keep SemanticVersion unchanged, then modify metadata fields like Description or ReadmeUrl, and run ``sam publish app -t ./packaged.yaml``.
-SAM CLI prints application metadata updated message, values of the current application metadata and link to the console details page.
+SAM CLI prints application metadata updated message, values of updated metadata and link to the console details page.

   >>> sam publish app -t ./packaged.yaml
   Publish Succeeded